 35. Glow Dancing

-Play some kid-friendly music, turn off the lights, and let them have fun dancing plus shaking their trinkets to the beat.
+Play some student-friendly music, turn off the lights, and let them have fun dancing plus shaking their trinkets to the beat.

 36. Living Museum

-Though this whole class reward requires a significant investment, it’s well worth it because kids (and their parents) love it!
+Though this whole class reward requires a significant investment, it’s well worth it because students love it!

 Choose a topic the class is currently discussing.